Best Prefab Cabins of 2021: 10 Modular Cabins Reviewed

 Prefab cabins can be customized during the design phase, to allow you to create the home that you require.

-Most companies will offer at least three or four different floorplan options for each individual log home design, giving you plenty of freedom to add or remove rooms, create more open plan spaces, and add outside decks.
+Most companies will offer at least three or four different floorplan options for each log home design, giving you plenty of freedom to add or remove rooms, create more open-plan spaces, and add outside decks.

 Building Regulations and Inspections